Constant-Factor Algorithms for Revenue Management with Consecutive Stays: Accept-or-Reject Scenario

 Here, $\mathbbm{1}\{\cdot\}$ is the indicator function, and we use $\texttt{LP}(\mathcal{I})$ to denote the optimal objective value of \eqref{eq:lp_single}.
 We explain the constraints as follows.
-Inequality \eqref{eq:allocate_single} is due to that since arrivals are independent of resource status, the allocation probability for any online policy is bounded by $x^j_t([a,b]) \cdot p_t$.
-Inequality \eqref{eq:no_allocate} says that allocation is only feasible if $[l_t, r_t] \subseteq [a,b]$.
-Equation \eqref{eq:trans_single} tracks how maximal sequences evolve across periods, either unchanged or split by allocations.
+Inequality \eqref{eq:allocate_single} is due to the fact that since arrivals are independent of resource statuses, the allocation probability for any online policy is bounded by $x_{tj}([a,b]) \cdot p_t$. \tw{This constraint, first introduced in online bipartite matching by \cite{torrico2022dynamic} and \cite{papadimitriou2024online}, is crucial for online algorithms, as it does not necessarily hold for the offline optimum.} Inequality \eqref{eq:no_allocate} says that an allocation is feasible only if $[l_t, r_t] \subseteq [a,b]$.
+Equation \eqref{eq:trans_single} tracks how maximal sequences evolve across periods, either remaining unchanged or being split by allocations.
 Equation \eqref{eq:boundary_single} initializes the resource status with full availability.
 Inequality \eqref{eq:across_single} ensures that the total allocation probability across resources does not exceed the request arrival probability.

-This fluid relaxation generalizes the decomposed dynamic program \eqref{eq:decomp_dp} to multiple resources.
+This fluid relaxation generalizes the decomposed dynamic program \eqref{eq:decomp} to the case of multiple resources.
 When $M=1$, constraints \eqref{eq:allocate_single}--\eqref{eq:boundary_single} exactly correspond to the dynamic program.
 The additional constraint \eqref{eq:across_single} enforces that, in the multi-resource setting, each request is fulfilled at most once.
-Since any feasible policy to the dynamic program induces, in expectation, a feasible solution to this linear program, the following upper bound on the optimal value follows immediately (a simple proof is provided in Appendix~\ref{subsec:proof_in_reject_or_accept}).
+Since any feasible policy induces, in expectation, a feasible solution to this linear program, the following upper bound on the optimal value follows immediately (a simple proof is provided in Appendix~\ref{subsec:proof_in_reject_or_accept}).